-- xxv.
+xxiv.
 The school keeps an accurate record of each occasion an individual pupil is given or supervised taking medication.
 Details of the supervising staff member, pupil, dose, date and time are recorded.
-If a pupil refuses to have medication administered, this is also recorded and parents are informed as soon as possible. - xxvi.
-The school holds training on common medical conditions once a year.
-A log of the medical condition training is kept by the school and reviewed every 12 months to ensure all new staff receive training. - xxvii.
-All school staff who volunteer or who are contracted to administer medication are provided with training by a healthcare professional.
+If a pupil refuses to have medication administered, this is also recorded and parents are informed as soon as possible.

-6. There is clear guidance on the safe storage and handling of medication at school i.
-Emergency medication is readily available to children/young people who require it at
+6. There is clear guidance on the safe storage and handling of medication at school